420blaze420/tape0002/README.md

 ### 1. Organization and Project Background

 #### What the organization does and who it serves
 * **Xcompanyx** is a specialized art storage and brokerage firm that integrates secure, climate-controlled warehousing with full-service commercial sales support.
 We work with collectors, galleries, and investors, to safely store high-value artworks while also facilitating private viewings, and managing sales.
-By combining reliable storage with active market support, **XcompanyX** provides a streamlined solution for clients looking to both protect and manage the value of their art collections.
+By combining reliable storage with active market support, **Xcompanyx** provides a streamlined solution for clients looking to both protect and manage the value of their art collections.

-* **Xcompanyx** has 13 seperate departments.
+* **Xcompanyx** has 13 separate departments.
   * Executive
   * Sales
   * Customer service